Shreedhar-Raj/dps-rohini-prelims/readme.md

 * Provides three tiers: Free, Basic, and Premium.
 * Generates revenue through targeted advertisements, premium and pro tier subscriptions, and tournament sponsorships.

-### Free Tier

-* AI matchmaking algorithm for fans to chat with fellow supporters.
-* Team tracker for analytics, data, and improvement graphs.
-* Personalized merch purchases for respective teams.
-* Ticket selling with bulk discounts.

-### Basic Tier

-* Includes all features from the Free tier.
-* Allows fans to meet up and attend events.
-* Offers up to 10% discount on merch and tickets.
-* Complimentary fan meetups at lounge locations.

-Pricing options:

-* $129 per month
-* $649 per 6 months
-* $1199 per year

-### Premium Tier

-* Includes all features from the Basic tier.
-* Hosts friendly matches between fans of opposing teams.
-* Provides up to 50% discount on merch and tickets.
-* Complimentary meetups with actual players at lounge locations.

-Pricing options:

-* $179 per month
-* $899 per 6 months
-* $1649 per year

 ## Tech Stack

 🔧 Technologies used in this project: